wandb/docs/docs/guides/app/features/panels/intro.md

 W&B uses the key value you specify with [`log`](../../../../ref/python/log.md) to determine whether or not to create a new panel.
 :::

-To activate or deactivate this functionality:
+To activate or deactivate auto generated panels:

 1. Navigate to your project's workspace
 2. Select on the gear icon in the upper right hand corner